Briefing

 Parameters

-- Cryptographic Primitive ∞ zk-SNARK (The specific zero-knowledge proof used for generating succinct and non-interactive proofs of computation integrity.)
+- Cryptographic Primitive ∞ zk-SNARK Protocol – The specific zero-knowledge proof used to generate succinct, non-interactive proofs of training validity and performance.

 Outlook